Path For Nested Categories

-This tutorial shows how to find the entire path from root to child for nested categories and subcategories.
-Let’s say you have a table in database in such a way it contains unlimited level of categories and you have another column in the same table which should contain the entire path for the nested categories.
+This tutorial shows how to find the entire or full path from root to child for nested categories and subcategories.
+Let’s say you have a table in database server in such a way that it contains an unlimited level of categories and you have another column in the same table which should contain the entire path for the nested categories.
 So you need to update the column that should contain the entire path for nested category and sub-category using Stored Procedure.

 Let’s say you have created a table called cat under roytuts database in MySQL server with the following structure.